TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-04-09-upgrading-sensio-security-annotation-the-full-story.md

  }
 ```

-Now we can easily jump back and forth between place the `Permission::READ` is used thanks to IDE.
+Now we can easily jump back and forth between places where the `Permission::READ` is used thanks to IDE.

 <br>

-To align our codebase to this rule in present and in the future, we add simple custom PHPStan rule:
+To align our codebase to this rule in the present and the future, we add a simple custom PHPStan rule:

 ```php
 use PhpParser\Node;